 Pte William Thomas Pierce (1893 – 1919)

 The Commonwealth War Graves Commission records the deaths of over 31,000 men still on active service with the British and Commonwealth forces between the Armistice on 11 November 1918 and the signing of the Peace Treaty on 28 June 1919.
-In addition to those who were to die from wounds previously received in battle, the majority of the other post-war casualties were the result of diseases and illness contracted either in the trenches or shortly afterwards, with the Spanish flu pandemic being a significant cause of death.
+In addition to those who were to die from wounds previously received in battle, the majority of the other post-war casualties were the result of diseases and illnesses contracted either in the trenches or shortly afterwards, with the Spanish flu pandemic being a significant cause of death.
 Among the local men who died after the cessation of hostilities was a young farmer from Comp named William Thomas Pierce.
-William had entered the war during its final months and survived the Battle of the Sambre in November 1918, which is famous for claiming the life of the war poet Wilfred Owen and is likely to have been infected by a trench-born disease during his time at the front that would prove fatal several months later.
+William had entered the war during its final months.
+He survived the Battle of the Sambre in November 1918, which is famous for claiming the life of the war poet Wilfred Owen and is likely to have been infected by a trench-born disease during his time at the front that would prove fatal several months later.

 On the march, the civilian inhabitants of villages through which the Battalion passed were most demonstrative in their welcome and were unanimous in their hatred of the Boche.
 At Chastres a procession of maidens and youths bearing banners, headed by the Curé and accompanied by a Concertina, presented a bouquet of flowers to the Commanding Officer and marched in at the head of the Battalion.
 A similar reception was made at the Château Hanzinnelle where the Commanding Officer was greeted by a deputation of villagers, headed by the Maire and the Curé; and bouquets were presented to the Commanding Officer and Adjutant.